 Robert Schwartz is a patent attorney who focuses on biotechnology and pharmaceutical patent litigation, contested cases before the United States Patent and Trademark Office (USPTO), technical counseling, and patentability and non-infringement opinions.
 Bob’s primary areas of experience are in biotechnology – particularly protein biochemistry, cell biology, immunology, molecular biology, genomics, proteomics – and the chemical arts.
 He has worked with transgenic mice, antibodies, fusion proteins, enzyme inhibitors, cell growth factors, receptor antagonists, nucleotide sequencing technology, antiviral drugs, prodrugs, and vaccines.

-Prior to becoming an attorney, Bob was an associate professor of medicine at the Albert Einstein College of Medicine, where he was a principal investigator conducting grant-funded biomedical research in hereditary anemias, malaria, and diabetes.
+Prior to becoming an attorney, Bob was a professor in the department of medicine at the Albert Einstein College of Medicine, where he was a principal investigator conducting grant-funded biomedical research in hereditary anemias, malaria, and diabetes.
 He also worked as a staff scientist at Children's Hospital Oakland Research Institute (CHORI).